Getting around town is super easy! Knox partners with Enterprise CareShare which means any enrolled students ...

 The Family Educational Rights and Privacy Act of 1974 as amended (FERPA), provides educational institutions and students certain rights and protections concerning access to student educational records, as well as the content of those records.
 A brief unofficial summary of these rights and protections follows.

 Within the Knox community, only those persons acting on College business are allowed access to student education records.
-These persons include personnel in the Office of the President, Vice President for Finance, Office of Advancement, Registrar, Counseling Services, Financial Aid, Admission, Dean of Students, Dean of the College, the Business Office, Career Services, members (including student members) of faculty committees, academic advisers and academic personnel, within the limitations of their need to know.
+These persons include personnel in the Office of the President, Vice President for Finance, Office of Advancement, Registrar, Counseling Services, Office of Student Financial Services, Admission, Dean of Students, Dean of the College, the Business Office, Career Services, members (including student members) of faculty committees, academic advisers and academic personnel, within the limitations of their need to know.

 No other information in the student's educational records will be released to the public without the student's written authorization to do so, unless the student has previously waived his or her right to access and release of the information.